|9.0||None, but enhanced security is introduced which restricts cross domain communications when enabled.|

 Enterprise IT can disable and lock 3D rendering so that the user cannot change the setting via

-Beginning with 9.5.1, Adobe Reader and Acrobat no longer include a Flash Player for displaying Flash in PDF files.
+For versions 11.x back to and including 9.5.1, Adobe Reader and Acrobat no longer include a Flash Player for displaying Flash in PDF files.
 Instead, rendering Flash content embedded in a PDF now requires that a Flash Player already resides on the user machine.
 This new strategy simplifies Acrobat and Reader deployments by reducing the number of future required updates should a security issue arise.
 Moreover, you can now manage and update Acrobat products and Flash individually.

 If you open a PDF that requires Flash, a dialog prompts you to download and install the latest Flash player.
 To preinstall Flash, go here: